guardianproject/info/content/blog/2025-01-21-a-look-back-at-2024-f-droids-progress-and-whats-coming-in-2025.md

 * User research to understand app developer distribution workflows, compensation models, index preferences and APK metadata.
 * Built on existing Fastlane tooling to further automate the app package and upload the process to F-Droid.
 * Repomaker feature development made the repo creation and distribution process easier for non-tech users, non-profit and humanitarian organizations.
-* Created a central registry of all DAPPER compatible repos and API for app stores like Murena´s App Lounge( [https://doc.e.foundation/app-lounge-main](https://doc.e.foundation/app-lounge-main)) to pull in compatible repos and further decentralize app distribution process.
+* Created a central registry of all DAPPER compatible repos and API for app stores like Murena's [App Lounge](https://doc.e.foundation/app-lounge-main) to pull in compatible repos and further decentralize app distribution process.

 In 2025, we continue to contribute to the Mobifree project, getting our tools, apps and software ready for pilot testing this spring.
 From there, we will continue to improve the software based on user-testing feedback, ultimately making the tools available for the general public to use and enjoy.